 Cory and his mom shared another light-hearted goal of his regarding the last game of the season.
 The teams play on a number of fields, one of which has been nicknamed “the Hole.”

 “The Hole actually got it’s nickname because it sits down a hill or a ‘hole,’” Tiffany laughed.
 “But each year, the teams have a goal to ‘fill the Hole’ with fans for that last game.”
 She said that they encourage fans to bring as many people with them to the last game as possible.
 This helps to end the season in a fun way.
-This year’s “fill the Hole” game is Sunday, June 24.
-Visit the Challenger Baseball Facebook page for more information.
+This year’s “fill the Hole” game is Sunday, June 24 (see photos from the game below).

 While Cory is a typical, fun-loving teen, he has a deeper side and understands what’s really important too.